 We’ve recognised the pressing importance of reinventing the Data Management strategy and aligning it with the 2030 business vision.
-To address in the most effective way, we created a global knowledge-sharing network where practitioners and experts can talk about these challenges and discuss ways of establishing a Data Management strategy and platform to support faster Data Innovation and AI deployment – the Data 2030 Summit.
+To address it in the most effective way, we created a global knowledge-sharing network where practitioners and experts can talk about these challenges and discuss ways of establishing a Data Management strategy and platform to support faster Data Innovation and AI deployment – the Data 2030 Summit.

 To learn more about the event and why you probably would want to have it on your 2021 agenda, we reached out to the person who is in the first-lines of making the event possible.
 Saranda Arifi, Editorial Director at Hyperight AB, is part of the production team who works tirelessly to build this much-needed event for all practitioners working with information Management, Data Governance, Master Data Management, Data Quality, Enterprise Architecture and DataOps.

 Hyperight: Hi Saranda, thank you for taking the time to share with us a bit more info about what people can expect from the Data 2030 Summit.
 So, why is the Data 2030 Summit important for every company serious about their data management?

 Saranda Arifi: Hi Ivana, thank you very much for giving me the opportunity to speak about the Data 2030 Summit, my pleasure.